CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 Authorization management must have a complete overview of the authorizations assigned to a person.
 This overview must also include the authorization history of a person as well as information about the respective authorization request and the test and release process carried out.

-The inventory management of user accounts and authorizations must be presented in usable form and used as a basis for a target / actual comparison.
+The inventory management of user accounts and authorizations must be presented in usable form and used as the basis for a target / actual comparison.

-** Verification of existing receipts **
+** Verification of existing access **

 Authorization management requires an interface to the HR process, so that status changes in employee employment relationships can be taken into account in a timely manner.
 Additions and authorizations of fixed-term and external employees should always be limited in time for the duration of the employment or commissioning relationship.